repoze/repoze.who/docs/index.rst

 .. topic:: Overview

    :mod:`repoze.who` is an identification and authentication framework for arbitrary WSGI applications.
-It acts as WSGI middleware.
+It can be used as WSGI middleware, or as an API from within a WSGI application.

    :mod:`repoze.who` is inspired by Zope 2's Pluggable Authentication Service (PAS) (but :mod:`repoze.who` is not dependent on Zope in any